 So my thought is, maybe it would be nice to have some way to block pinning on photos that are really off-limits.
 A wordpress widget or something that would allow someone to stop pinning on particular images.
 I noticed you have the link to report copyright infringement, but for me, that would mean spending hours every week going through pins from my site and weeding out the ones I didn’t want up.

 Obviously I really love love love Pinterest and as a person who has a handmade business, your site has been really wonderful for me!
 Just wanted to figure out what’s going on with this ownership stuff, especially with my kids’ pics.

 Anyway, thanks for reading.
 I’m really interested in your thoughts on this.

-And, I kid you not, the man wrote me back in LESS THAN TEN MINUTES.
+And, I kid you not, the man wrote me back in less than ten minutes.
 I was/am still totally floored/impressed.
-And if you’ve ever had any contact with Ben from Pinterest, ever, you know that he is quite possibly the nicest man on the planet.
-I will not directly quote his words here because I have not asked his permission to do so (although if I did I’d probably have a response back before I could finish writing this post, sheeeeesh), but basically he said:
+I will not directly quote his words here because I have not asked his permission to do so (although if I did I’d probably have a response back before I could finish writing this post), but basically he said:

 – thanks for writing

 – he totally understood and appreciated the concerns

 – they are reviewing the Terms of Service

 – they have already introduced a little snippet of code that you can put on your website to block all pinning if you want to (found on this page, scroll ALL the way to the bottom)

 – they do not currently have something that will prevent people from pinning specific photos, but are working on it